 Religiosity is an individual experience for the Protestant and a communitarian experience for the pious Catholic or Jew.
-Protestants have largely viewed religion as a matter of individual conscience and faith, one which is decidedly private in nature.
+Protestants have largely viewed religion as a matter of individual conscience and faith, which is decidedly private in nature.
 For Jews and Catholics, though, traditional religious commitment entails involvement with a religious community and is associated with a responsibility to a religious society.
-Jewish and Catholic religiosity, moreover, requires performance of several visible and public rituals, acts of faith which bind the individual to the historically framed People or Church (respectively).
-Halpern's discussion of the three religious communities helps explain the characteristics of these communities basic to our thesis:
+Jewish and Catholic religiosity, moreover, requires performance of several visible and public rituals, acts of faith that bind the individual to the historically framed "people" or "church," respectively.
+Benjamin Halpern's (1956) discussion of the three religious communities is particularly helpful and we quote him at length:

-It is in Protestantism and its typical attitudes and patterns of social organization, even including the social framework of the private realm of religion, that we have the most authentic prototype of the American Way of Life. . .
-According to the dominant Protestant and American conception, religion really resides in the individual, and in his direct confrontation of God and of God's word.
-The church or the congregation is, at bottom, more of a social convenience, an instrument to help the individual realize religion than the actuality of religion. . .
-Catholics regard religion as inhering essentially in the whole believing community, not the individual communicant, and . .
-Jews . . believe their religion to occur in the historic community, not to the isolated individual.
-(Halpern, 1956, p.38-40).
+It is in Protestantism and its typical attitudes and patterns of social organization, even including the social framework of the private realm of religion, that we have the most authentic prototype of the American Way of Life. ...
+According to the dominant Protestant and American conception, religion really resides in the individual, and in his direct confrontation of God and of God's Word.
+The church or the congregation is, at bottom, more of a social convenience, an instrument to help the individual realize religion than the actuality of religion. ...Catholics regard religion as inhering essentially in the whole believing community, not the individual communicant, and...
+Jews... believe their religion to occur in the historic community, not to the isolated individual (pp. 38-40).

 If Halpern's characterizations are correct, Catholic and Jewish (though not Protestant) religious commitment implies immersion in a more traditionally oriented subcommunity and, as a consequence, the greater likelihood of adopting its norms regarding a wide range of behaviors, even such private decisions as family size.
 Significantly, a few Protestant groups in the United States are extremely fertile.
 These are primarily rural sectarian communities such as the Hutterites.
 Their high fertility reflects in large measure their total traditionalism and withdrawal from the secular world.
-A more useful comparison might be found among Mormons, or Latter Day Saints.
-Westoff and Potvin (1967, p.131) found that Mormon college women wanted an average 4.7 children, as compared with 3.5 for Protestants.
-While socially, the Mormons are thought of as Protestants, they think of themselves as a distinct religious community unrelated to (unredeemed) Protestant America.
-To be a believing, practicing Mormon is to withdraw in part from the American cultural consensus even while participating fully in the American polity and economy.
-This, we argue, is true as well of pious Catholics and Jews and much less so for pious Protestants, whether mainline or evangelical.
+A more useful comparison might be found among Mormons or Latter Day Saints.
+Westoff and Potvin (1967, p.
+131) found that Mormon college women wanted an average 4.7 children, as compared with 3.5 for Protestants.
+Although socially the Mormons are thought of as Protestants, they think of themselves as a distinct religious community unrelated to (unredeemed) Protestant America.
+To be a believing, practicing Mormon is to withdraw from the American cultural consensus even while participating fully in the American polity and economy.
+This, we argue, is true as well of pious Catholics and Jews and much less so for pious Protestants, whether main-line or evangelical.

 In sum, then, for those for whom religiosity implies participation in a distinct subculture reinforced by contact with fellow believers, older norms persist and continue to influence fertility desires.
-For main-line Protestants, religiosity implies neither a living past nor a separate community to anywhere near the degree that it does for Catholics and Jews.
+For main-line Protestants, religiosity implies neither a living past nor a separate community to as marked a degree as it does for Catholics and Jews.